What constitutes a public swimming pool?

 The definition specifically excludes pools at single family dwellings, if used only by the residents of the dwelling and their guests; therapeutic pools used in physical therapy programs operated by medical facilities licensed by the Department of Human Resources or operated by a licensed physical therapist; and therapeutic chambers drained, cleaned, and refilled after each individual use.

 It should be noted that residential swimming pools at homes that offer bed and breakfast accommodations may not be used by paying guests as the pools do not generally meet the commercial pool construction requirements.

 What signs are required at my public pool?

 Sign requirements for swimming pools are contained in 15A NCAC (North Carolina Administrative Code) 18A Sections .2530(c) and (d), Section .2523, and in the Mecklenburg County Health Ordinance, Rules Governing Public Swimming Pools, Section 7(e).
 These rules require the following:

 "(c) When a swimming pool does not have at least one lifeguard on duty, a sign shall be posted which has clearly legible letters of at least four inches (10 cm) in height stating: "WARNING-NO LIFEGUARD ON DUTY."
-In addition there shall be signs stating: "CHILDREN SHOULD NOT USE THE SWIMMING POOL WITHOUT ADULT SUPERVISION", and: "ADULTS SHOULD NOT SWIM ALONE" in 1 inch letters.
+In addition there shall be signs stating: "CHILDREN SHOULD NOT USE THE SWIMMING POOL WITHOUT ADULT SUPERVISION", and: "ADULTS SHOULD NOT SWIM ALONE".
 Wading pools which do not have a lifeguard inside the wading pool enclosure shall have a sign posted stating "WARNING NO LIFEGUARD ON DUTY".
 Such signs shall be mounted permanently.

 (d) A sign prohibiting pets and glass containers in the pool area shall be provided."